The Movies That Made Me

 with your hosts Josh Olson & Joe Dante

-Writer, producer, director Lee Daniels (The United States vs. Billie Holiday, Empire, The Butler) discusses some of his favorite films with Josh & Joe.
+Oscar-nominated writer, producer, director Lee Daniels (The United States vs. Billie Holiday, Empire, The Butler) discusses some of his favorite films with Josh & Joe.

 Movies Referenced In This Episode